incrediblesound/books-from-afar/README.md

 What is a match?
 ----------------

 My original plan was to increase "serendipity" by reccomending users who match with someone you match with but who do not match with you.
 I got caught up, however, with the more fundamental idea of what exactly constitutes a match.
-Currently I check if the average score of potential matches is more than half of the average for the user and also check if the cumulative difference between the scores of a match and the user is less than ~60% of the total of the users scores.
-These methods seem crude to me and I welome any participation in this project to find a better definition.
+This problem was solved by my recent update of the predict-likes module which adjusts the values for a given quality by comparing it to the frequency of that quality in the full data set.
+Previously, if 25% of a person's likes had the quality "horror" then that person would get a horror score of 25 no matter what.
+Now that score will be reduced to zero if %25 of the books in the total data set are horror books.
+This makes sense because a persons preferences should be reflected in proportions that exceed the proportions in an unorganized collection.
+Finding matches is now trivial: we need only select users who have positive scores for the same qualities.

 How to use?
 -----------